 The virtual conference is an opportunity to offer around-the-clock sessions to enable participants from around the world to present new research and meet with colleagues.
 All sessions will be available on-demand as video recordings.
 Opportunities to meet, discuss and interact virtually with colleagues will be provided.
-In-person sessions in Hyderabad will be streamed and available online, and will include the opening ceremony and India day sessions.
-Arrangements are being made for those interested in attending the sessions onsite in Hyderabad.

 The Conference is open to all members of the population community and draws upon experts from many disciplines working in research, teaching, governmental and non-governmental organizations, as well as the private sector.
 Institutions working in the population field are encouraged to organise exhibits, side meetings, training workshops or sponsored research sessions.

 The Conference will include oral presentations and posters selectedround-tables, debates and panel discussions from research submitted to the call for papers.
 There will also be keynotes, round-tables, debates and panel discussions featuring leading experts in the field.

 IPC 2021 will include a particular focus on COVID-19 and its impacts and provides an exceptional venue for population scientists to assess the pandemic’s impacts across population, health and socio-economic dimensions cutting across the 25 conference themes.

 Other cross-cutting topics include:

 • Environmental Degradation and Climate Change

 • Regional Population Growth and Decline

 • Population Ageing and the first and second demographic dividends